ChrisNavoczynski/IT115-final-project/CONTRIBUTING.md

 * URL for the Project Page
 * Screen shot of a Bug Report showing Super-linter results
 * Screen shot of the test code in production on a web server (or S3)

+## Code of Conduct:
+* Update any additions to this repo in the CONTRIBUTING.md file

+## Check for Bugs

+## Additions to this Repo:
+* Project page
+* Super-Linter